Yes No Share to Facebook

 The Law

-What constitutes as tortious trespass was well explained within the case of Ontario Consumers Home Services v.
-Enercare Inc., 2014 ONSC 4154 wherein it is stated:
+Guidance on what qualifies as tortious trespass is outlined in the decision of Ontario Consumers Home Services v.
+Enercare Inc., 2014 ONSC 4154, where it was stated:

 [52] With respect to the claim of trespass to land Lederman J. in Hudson’s Bay at para.
 9 states as follows: